Senate Business

 The Senators

-As you look down at the Senate Chamber floor, the Majority party is seated to the right of the center aisle facing the Senate Desk.
-The Minority party is seated on the left.
-Some members of the Majority party sit at the rear of the Minority's side of the Chamber to balance the 62-seat house.
+As you look down at the floor, the Majority Conference is seated to the right of the center aisle facing the Senate Desk and in the last row to the left of the center aisle.
+Members of the Minority sit in the first two rows to the left of the center aisle.

 The Lieutenant Governor, who is the President of the Senate, presides over the Senate from the raised desk at the front of the Chamber.
 In the absence of the Lieutenant Governor, the Temporary President designates a member of the Senate to preside.